jexnator/starter-academic/content/post/2024/10/index.md

 ## What are my actual goals?

-This week I am focusing on completing the planning phase of my transfer report (2 semesters).
+This week I am focusing on completing the planning phase of my transfer report (over 2 semesters).
 The goal is to complete the final planning and get approval from the university and supervisors.
 I am also continuing to work on the goals I mentioned last week regarding my internal apprenticeship.

 ## What did I do?